-Processor shall determine the quantity of Plant Products attributable to Strangers' Gas Stream each month by subtracting from the total quantity of Plant Product extracted, fractionated, and saved by Processor at the Plant during said month the sum of (i) Plant Product attributable to that quantity of Gas delivered to the inlet of the Plant for which Processor has contracted with third parties for the extraction and fractionation of Liquids and Liquefiable Hydrocarbons in Processor's Plant, (ii) Plant Product attributable to that quantity of Gas for which Processor has obtained processing rights through contractual commitments with third parties, and (iii) Plant Products attributable to that quantity of Gas which is owned by Processor and processed at the Plant for the extraction of Liquids and Liquefiable Hydrocarbons.
-Under no circumstances will Pipeline owe Processor Plant Products or value of Product due to this allocation.It is recognized by the parties hereto that Processor shall deliver on a daily basis, to the Receipt Point a quantity of Gas, in terms of MMBTU, as near as practicable, equal to the quantity of Gas received at the Delivery Point on a daily basis.
+Processor shall determine the quantity of Plant Products attributable to Strangers' Gas Stream each month by subtracting from the total quantity of Plant Product extracted, fractionated, and saved by Processor at the Plant during said month (as determined by multiplying Bushton Plant Inlet Theoretical Gallons by the GPM at the Plant inlet) the sum of (i) Plant Product attributable to that quantity of Gas delivered to the inlet of the Plant for which Processor has contracted with third parties for the extraction and fractionation of Liquids and Liquefiable Hydrocarbons in Processor's Plant, (ii) Plant Product attributable to that quantity of Gas for which Processor has obtained processing rights through contractual commitments with third parties, and (iii) Plant Products attributable to that quantity of Gas which is owned by Processor and processed at the Plant for the extraction of Liquids and Liquefiable Hydrocarbons.
+Under no circumstances will Pipeline owe Processor Plant Products or value of Product due to this allocation.
+Each month the Plant Products attributable to Strangers’ Gas Stream shall be determined for each Plant Product as follows:

+(A) Bushton Plant Inlet Theoretical Gallons

+The total monthly MCF’s of gas delivered to the Plant inlet multiplied by the GPM determined at the Plant inlet.

+(B) Bushton Plant Contracted Inlet Theoretical Gallons

+The MCF of gas that are owned or contracted for by Processor (5.2(i), (ii) and (iii)) to be delivered to the Plant multiplied by the GPM determined at the wellhead.

+(C) Strangers’ Inlet Theoretical Gallons

+Bushton Plant Inlet Theoretical Gallons minus Bushton Plant Contracted Inlet Theoretical Gallons.

+(A) – (B) = (C)

+(D) Actual Recovery Factors for Each Plant Product

+The recovery factor for each Plant Product shall be calculated by Processor .

+(E) Strangers’ Gas Stream Plant Products (Gallons)

+Strangers’ Inlet Theoretical Gallons multiplied by Actual Recovery Factors for Each Plant Product.

+(C) * (D) = (E)

+It is recognized by the parties hereto that Processor shall deliver on a daily basis, to the Receipt Point a quantity of Residue Gas, in terms of MMBTU, as near as practicable, equal to the estimated quantity of Residue Gas delivered at the Receipt Point on a daily basis plus the PTR extracted, if any, and consumed in the processing of Strangers’ Gas Stream.
+It is recognized by Pipeline and Processor that operations of third parties delivering Gas to or customers served from Pipeline’s system upstream of the Plant may affect Processor’s ability to comply with the foregoing.
+In such event, the Pipeline agrees to provide to Processor notice twenty four (24) hours in advance of such events and shall not hold Processor liable for such daily balancing requirement if Pipeline fails to provide such notice.

+Notwithstanding Section 6.1 hereof, if any plant upstream (“Upstream Plant”) of the Plant fails to process, in whole or in part, at full or partial recoveries any of the Gas which the Upstream Plant has the contractual right to process, the Pipeline must give Processor immediate FAX notice thereof.
+Upon receipt of such FAX notice, Processor shall have the right for the entire time that such Upstream Plant fails to process such Gas to reject all or any portion of such Gas upon FAX notice to Pipeline.

 PROCESSING, SUSPENSION AND TERMINATION